 The purpose of these notes is to enable the Parties to calculate the amounts to be shown in the final version of this Schedule that will be a schedule to the Final Agreement.

-These instructions will be deleted, and will not form part of the Final Agreement when this Schedule is completed in accordance with these instructions and the Effective Date occurs.
+These instructions will be deleted, and will not form part of the Final Agreement when this Schedule is completed in accordance with these instructions.

 1. DEFINITIONS

 In this Schedule, the following terms have the indicated meanings: